-For the implementation of various Programmes and Policies, there is requirement of good data base of available resources, basic infrastructure facilities, policies of the Central and State Government.
-By providing skill development Training and Infrastructure facilities, living conditions of the people may be upgraded and more industries may be promoted.
+For the implementation of various Programmes and Policies, one must have good data base of available resources, basic infrastructure facilities, policies of the Central and State Government.
+Simultaneously, it is also important to raise the efficiency of the local people by providing them skill development training programmes and industrial seminars etc., which will help in gearing up the process of industrialization.

-MSME-Development Institute carries out District Industrial Potentiality Survey Report Annually.
-This Report provides rich data base about type of the industry, availability of natural resources, infrastructural facilities, skilled man power, market conditions etc. of Tapi district in the State of Gujarat.

-Shri Mohammed Arshad, Assistant Director (EI), MSME-Development Institute, Ahmedabad has prepared District Industrial Potentiality Survey Report of Tapi District for the year 2016-17 by using various vital and useful statistics and information collected from the various State Government Departments and Agencies and interaction with Industrial Agencies.
+MSME-Development Institute carries out District Industrial Potentiality Survey Report at regular intervals.
+This Report provides rich data base about industry type, availability of natural resources, infrastructural facilities, skilled man powers, market conditions etc. Sh.T.
+K. Solanki, Asstt.
+Director Gr.II (Stat.)
+MSME-Development Institute, Ahmedabad has prepared District Industrial Potentiality Survey Report of Gandhinagar district by using various vital and useful statistics and information collected from the various State Government Departments and agencies.

-The methodology adopted for the survey reports includes desk survey, documentation of data, reports received from various departments and institutions.
-I hope that the report will be useful immensely to the concerned entrepreneurs and various agencies for industrial growth in the Tapi District.
-I extend my heartily thanks to all of the State Government Departments and agencies etc., who have extended their kind co-operation in the preparation of this Report.
+I extremely feel that it will be definitely useful immensely to the concerned entrepreneurs and various agencies.
+I extend my heartily thanks to all the State Government Departments and agencies etc., who have extended their kind cooperation in the preparation of this Report.

-AHMEDABAD

-JUNE, 2016

-(K.H.SHAH)
+AHMEDABAD June, 2016 (K. H. SHAH)

+Dy.
+Director

+For Director